osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 - `XC_RAMSIZE`: Amount of memory to use for storing blocks before writting them to disk.
 (Use higher for slower disks).
 - `XC_BLOCKSIZE`: Size of the blocks in the cache.
 - `XC_PREFETCH`: Number of blocks to prefetch from a file at once.
        This controls how aggressive the cache is to request portions of a file.
-Set to `0` to disable.
+       If you set it to `0`, prefetching will be disabled, but that is not recommended.

 Running a Cache